AutoSens in Detroit has a number of activities spanning from May 13-16 2019.

 - Technology exhibition with over 30 displays

-Day Four: May 17 – Breakfast Briefing and Conference Day 2
+Day Three: May 16 – Conference Day 2 and Exhibition

 The proceedings will close with a second day of conference content, consisting of two further program tracks and a closing plenary session featuring the world’s most renowned technical experts covering the latest essential topics in vehicle perception technology.